ijangeles/cse15l-lab-reports/week1Lab.md

 ## Part 3: Running Commands

-1. Now that you're remotely connected to a server, you may try running some commands like 'cd', 'ls', 'pwd', 'mkdir', and 'cp' in the terminal.
+1. Now that you're remotely connected to a server, you may try running some commands like `cd`, `ls`, `pwd`, `mkdir`, and `cp` in the terminal.

-2. A command like 'pwd', will print the current working directory the terminal is using ('/home/linux/ieng6/cs15lwi23/cs15lwi23anf').
-Inputting 'mkdir' followed by a new name will create a new directory in the current location with that name and using 'ls' will display the accessible contents of the directory (highlighted in blue).
+2. A command like `pwd`, will print the current working directory the terminal is using (`/home/linux/ieng6/cs15lwi23/cs15lwi23anf`).
+Inputting `mkdir` followed by a new name will create a new directory in the current location with that name and using `ls` will display the accessible contents of the directory (highlighted in blue).

 <img width="500" alt="Screenshot 2023-01-12 at 2 44 02 PM" src="https://user-images.githubusercontent.com/122497165/212197159-bcbed63a-6b0c-4b9a-9231-83f3f7f31380.png">